 In lieu of flowers, please make a donation to a charity of your choice.

-To send flowers to the family or plant a tree in memory of Evelyn Ruth (Anderson) Curtis, please visit our floral store.
+To send flowers to Evelyn's family, please visit our floral store.